 However, there are a couple of points we need to address before you go and give you dog a bowl of your favourite drink!

 If you are going to give your dog almond milk, it must be in its purest form.
 Never give a dog almond milk that has sweeteners or has been modified in any way.
 Many sweetened milks contain a substance called Xylitol; this is highly poisonous to dogs, so check very carefully it is not present – even in the slightest – in your almond milk before you give it to the dog.
 If you think you have given a dog milk with xylitol, you need to call the vet.

-Also, almond milk must only be given to adult dogs; puppies need to be weaned on milk from a mammal, hence almond milk is simply not an acceptable alternative.
+Also, almond milk must only be given to adult dogs; puppies need to be weaned on milk from a mammal, hence it is simply not an acceptable alternative.

 You must only ever feed a dog small amounts of almond milk; too much can cause irritation as would be felt from feeding the dog almonds, and this needs to be avoided.
 The mantra is feed the dog almond milk in moderation only, and even then make sure it is unaltered.